 This isn’t to say statutes of limitations serve no purpose.
 Richard E. Myers is a former defense attorney, former federal prosecutor, and current professor at the University of North Carolina School of Law.
 Myers tells Quartz that there are practical, and socially beneficial, reasons why statutes exist for other crimes.
 For one thing, the quicker the trial, the more (potentially) accurate the prosecution can be.
 “The prosecution wants a [statute of limitations] because it encourages prompt action,” he says.
 “We want to encourage the investigators to act and witnesses to come forward in a timely fashion.”

-Why does Colorado reserve the right to prosecute an alleged forger forever, but not an alleged rapist of an adult woman?
 The second reason concerns fairness.
 “If you allow a case to get really old, it skews heavily in the prosecution’s favor,” Myers tells Quartz.
 “The defense is more likely to lose witnesses than the prosecution.”
 The third reason also relates to fairness, but with a social justice tilt: “We believe in fresh starts.
 We believe in people rehabilitating.
 Going back twenty years [to prosecute a crime] … feels unfair to many people.
 People should be judged on the basis on who they are now.”

 But what about sexual assault or sex-based crimes?
 Is there something unique about these crimes that merits lengthening the statutes of limitation, or, as Filipovic argues, scrapping them altogether?

 According to Sherry H. Everett, an award-winning domestic violence attorney and adjunct professor at the University of North Carolina School of Law, yes–there absolutely is.